COVID vaccination roll-out FAQ

 What should I make of all the claims out there that the vaccines are not safe?

-Don’t listen to rumours.
-Always refer to your federal and state or territory health department websites for the most up to date information, or discuss any concerns you have with your GP.
+Please don’t listen to rumours.
+Always refer to the federal and your state or territory health department websites for the most up to date information, or discuss any concerns you have with your GP.